invertase/firebase-extensions/extensions/firestore-record-acknowledgments/POSTINSTALL.md

 });
 ```

-In-case you need to capture custom preferences relating to a acknowledgement, you can provide custom metadata to the function, for example:
+In-case you need to capture custom preferences relating to a acknowledgment, you can provide custom metadata to the function, for example:

 ```js
 await httpsCallable(functions, 'ext-${param:EXT_INSTANCE_ID}-acknowledgeNotice)({